Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Experiments

-\paragraph{Implementation Details} For the video backbone, we utilize the WAN 2.1 (1.3B) model~\citep{wan2025wan}, retaining its original configuration with a UMT5-XXL~\citep{2020t5} text encoder to generate 81 frames at 15fps and a 480p resolution.
-For the audio backbone, we employ Stable Audio Open 1.0~\citep{evans2025stableaudioopen} with a T5-base text encoder~\citep{2020t5}, generating audio at a 44.1kHz sample rate.
-The total generation length is standardized to 5.4 seconds.
-Our BridgeDiT architecture consists of 4 BridgeDiT Blocks, which are uniformly inserted between the corresponding layers of the video and audio towers.
-More details are in the Appendix~\ref{app:exp_setup}.
+\paragraph{Implementation Details} For the video backbone, we use Wan 2.1 (1.3B)~\citep{wan2025wan} with a UMT5-XXL~\citep{chung2023unimax} text encoder, generating 81 frames at 15fps and 480p resolution.
+For the audio backbone, we employ Stable Diffusion Audio Open 1.0~\citep{evans2025stableaudioopen} (SDA for short) with a T5-base text encoder~\citep{2020t5}, generating audio at 44.1kHz.
+The total generation length is 5.4 seconds.
+Our BridgeDiT architecture consists of 4 BridgeDiT Blocks uniformly inserted between the layers of both towers.
+For the CRR caption framework, both the Semantic Checker and Cross-Modal Rewriter are implemented using Qwen2.5-72B~\citep{qwen2.5}; the raw captions are generated by Qwen2.5-VL-72B~\citep{Qwen2.5-VL} (video) and Qwen2-Audio~\citep{Qwen2-Audio} (audio).
+We train our models separately for each dataset.
+More details are in Appendix~\ref{app:exp_setup}.

-\paragraph{Dataset} We evaluate our model on the T2SV task using three datasets: AVSync15~\citep{linz2024avsync}, VGGSound-SS~\citep{Chen21vggss}, and Landscape~\citep{lee2022landscape}.
-(1) AVSync15~\citep{linz2024avsync} is a subset of VGGSound~\cite{Chen20vggsound} and contains synchronized audio-video pairs across 15 categories.
-The dataset is split into 1350 videos for training and 150 for testing.
-(2) VGGSound-SS~\citep{Chen21vggss} is a sound source localization dataset, also derived from VGGSound~\citep{Chen20vggsound}, where the sounding object is always visually present.
-It includes 5,158 videos from 220 different classes.
-We randomly sample 150 videos to form our test set.
-(3) Landscape~\citep{lee2022landscape}: This dataset comprises 928 videos, depicting 9 different scenic categories.
-Since the official versions of these datasets lack standard captions, we generated them using HVGC.
-For preprocessing, we first ensure audio-visual correspondence by retaining only pairs with an ImageBind~\citep{girdhar2023imagebind} score above 0.3.
-Subsequently, all videos are standardized to a 5.4-second duration via random cropping or padding.
-[1]{\,$\pm$\,#1} \definecolor{mypalelue}{rgb}{0.85, 0.92, 1.0}
+\paragraph{Datasets.} We evaluate on three datasets: (1)~AVSync15~\citep{linz2024avsync}, a subset of VGGSound~\citep{Chen20vggsound} containing synchronized audio-video pairs across 15 categories, split into 1350 training and 150 test videos; (2)~VGGSound-SS~\citep{Chen21vggss}, a sound source localization dataset from VGGSound~\citep{Chen20vggsound} with 5,158 videos across 220 classes, from which we randomly sample 150 for testing; and (3)~Landscape~\citep{lee2022landscape}, comprising 928 videos across 9 scenic categories.
+Since these datasets lack standard captions, we generate them using the CRR framework.
+All videos are standardized to 5.4 seconds via random cropping or padding.